Our History

 The flagship gallery location at 161 Blue Star now has 24 rooms within its 12,000 square feet.
 Over 130 artists are represented and 1400 plus pieces of art are on display.
 Customers can visit our in-house wine bar and wine shop and then savor a glass of wine as they stroll through vignettes carefully curated by our expert design team.
 Joyce always wanted her gallery to be a space for folks to linger and savor.

-In Joyce Petter's style the gallery is continuing to grow.
-New to the Flagship Douglas gallery is the Petter Sculpture garden featuring outdoor artwork.
+In Joyce Petter's style, the gallery is continuing to grow.
+New to the Flagship Douglas Gallery is the Petter Sculpture Garden featuring outdoor artwork.

 So, while Joyce has retired into a comfortable life surrounded by her art and her memories, the whole world of art in her small midwestern town remains.
 Thanks to Joyce, and others in our community who share her passion, The Art Coast of Michigan continues to thrive, and her gallery is here for all to enjoy.